TosbackCgusBridge-Bot/CGUs-versions/Telegraph/Privacy Policy.md

 Editor's Choice »

-Golden Dawn: undisguised fascism in Greece

-Fascist gangs are turning Athens into a city of shifting front lines, finds **Damien McElroy**.
+'Michael Palin: our very silly man in Brazil'

+Michael Palin is still globetrotting and as amiable as ever.
+What keeps the old Python happy, asks **Brian Viner.**

+Comments

-Has Sandy given Obama new hope?
-Review: Uncle Vanya, Vaudeville Sandy glamour model a welcome tonic The grubby sexy girl taking over the US Advertisement
+The US: a struggling nation that is polls apart Golden Dawn: undisguised fascism in Greece Has Sandy given Obama new hope?
+Sandy glamour model a welcome tonic Advertisement

 MORE FROM TELEGRAPH.CO.UK